This extensive guide dives deep into the Audi A4, uncovering the gems and lemons across all generations.

 Our analysis covers everything from engine options and safety features to tech advancements and common issues for each Audi A4 generation.

-Ready to find your perfect Audi A4?
+Ready to explore your perfect Audi A4?

-Let’s hit the highway!
+Let’s hit the open road!

 Table of ContentsShow